 Connections to other trails can be made from the Hojack, including the Vosburg Hollow Nature Trail, John Ungar & Michael A. Johnson Trails, Charles E. Sexton Memorial Park, and the Bird Sanctuary Trail.
 Several of these trails, in turn, offer connections to other trails.
-The recent addition of several benches along the trail offer convenient rest stops, and restroom facilities are available in season at North Ponds Park and at the Van Alstyne Road trailhead.
+The recent addition of several benches along the trail offer convenient rest stops, and restroom facilities are available in season at Charles E. Sexton Memorial Park.

 Hojack Trail East – satellite